shibapm/PackageConfig/README.md

 import PackageConfig

 // it must be public for you to use in your executable target
-// also you must conform to Codable and PackageConfig public struct ExampleConfig: Codable, PackageConfig {
+// also you must conform to `Codable` and `PackageConfig` public struct ExampleConfig: Codable, PackageConfig {

     // here can be whatever you want as long as your config can stay `Codable` let value: String

-    // here you define a name of ExampleConfig dynamic library product public static var dynamicLibraries: [String] = ["ExampleConfig"]
+    // here you must define a name of ExampleConfig dynamic library product to be sure it gets linked when loading config public static var dynamicLibraries: [String] = ["ExampleConfig"]

     // public init is also a requirement